By DullesMoms, Dec 2019

 Should not be left unsupervised for any period of time (Source).

-Should not be left unsupervised for more than 1.5 hours alone and only during daylight and early evening (Source).
+Should not be left unsupervised for more than 1.5 hours (Source).

 May be left unsupervised all day (Source).